 Listen to Nelson Smith as he speaks of his experiences as a Seabee in the Aleutian Islands and encountering there the legacy of his uncle, Captain Ellsworth West, one of the last whaling captains.

 Maurice and Netty Vanderpol

-Dr. Maurice Vanderpol (b.1922) was born and raised in Amsterdam.
+Dr. Maurice Vanderpol (1922-2014) was born and raised in Amsterdam.
 In medical school when the Germans invaded and occupied Holland in 1940 and persecution and deportation of Dutch Jews began, Ries and his family spent two years in hiding until liberation on May 5th, 1945.
 After the War, he came to America, finished medical school and married Netty Swartz Vanderpol.
 He had a private practice as a psychiatrist and was a staff member at McLean Hospital for 35 years.

 Netty Vanderpol (b.
 1926) was born and raised in Amsterdam.
 During the German occupation of Holland she was forced to attend a school for Jewish children.
 One of her classmates was Anne Frank.
 In 1943 her father was imprisoned by the Nazis for assisted Allied pilots.
 Her father and family spent over a year in Terezin Concentration Camp in Czechoslovakia.
 In February, 1945 her family was with a group of inmates from the camp that was the only exchange of Jews for German POWs.
 As a needlepoint artist Netty has exhibited widely.
 Beginning in 1984, for some years she dedicated the focus of her needlework pieces to the Holocaust and its affect on her life.
 She then branched out to other designs and themes.
-Ries and Netty are both very active with Facing History and Ourselves.
+Ries and Netty were both very active with Facing History and Ourselves.
 They established the Walter Suskind Memorial Educational Fund, an outreach arts program at the Citi Center for the Performing Arts, in Boston.
-They live in Needham and Edgartown.